Background pattern

 Common: headache

-Rare: tremor, sensation of numbness in the extremities (paresthesia), decreased sensitivity (hypoesthesia), unpleasant taste (bad taste)
+Rare: tremor, tingling sensation in the limbs (paresthesia), decreased sensitivity (hypoesthesia), unpleasant taste (bad taste in the mouth)

 • Eye disorders